ramokz/phantom-camera/documentation/docs/support/how-to-contribute.md

 - Minor code changes that only affect specific area(s)
 - Typos

-Feel free to submit a PR with any minor changes.
+Feel free to submit a PR with any minor changes **without** raising a ticket.
 Even small things helps a lot!

 ## 📃 Documentation Contributions